-Depending on where you are, there may be subways, commuter rail, or buses.
-Fares are affordable and you may get student discounts or be able to get multi-ride passes.
-Most local bus lines accept cash (exact change), or you may be able to buy a multi-trip pass before you board.
-Your employer or co-workers can tell you about the local system, and you can find routes and schedules online.
+Depending on where you are, there may be a subway, a commuter rail, or buses available, and fares are usually quite affordable.
+Many local bus lines now use transit cards and also accept cash (exact change only).
+Your colleagues can tell you about the local system, and you can find routes and schedules online.

 You can travel between cities by bus, rail, or airplane.

-Bus companies are privately run and stop at terminals in towns and cities.
-America has an excellent nationwide highway system, so bus service is reliable.
+America has an excellent nationwide highway system, and bus service is quite reliable.
 Greyhound is the major nationwide bus company in the United States, serving more than 2,000 destinations.
-They offer weekly and monthly passes, allowing unlimited travel, and student discounts are available.
+The company offers weekly and monthly passes, allowing unlimited travel.

-Long-distance train travel throughout the United States is by Amtrak, with high-speed trains in a few areas.
+Long-distance train travel throughout the United States is offered by Amtrak, with high-speed trains in a few areas.
 You can get an international visitor pass good for up to 30 days.
-Student discounts are also available.

-The United States has thousands of airports and every part of the country is served by airlines.
-Airlines operate just as they do all over the world.
+The United States has airports in just about every city, and every part of the country is served by airlines.
 Book early to get the best fares.
-Here are some of the most commonly used sites:
+Here are some of the most commonly used sites for air travel:

-A bicycle is a great way to get around.
-It is easy to find an inexpensive used bicycle at a yard sale, through online classifieds, or at a bicycle shop.
-Make sure that you purchase a bicycle helmet and lock, and keep your bicycle in proper working condition.
+It’s easy to find an inexpensive used bicycle at a yard sale or flea market, through online classifieds, or at a bicycle shop.
+Make sure you purchase a helmet and lock, and keep your bicycle in good working condition.

-In America, bicyclists are considered vehicle operators and are required to follow and obey traffic laws, including stop signs and right of way.
+In the United States, bicyclists are considered vehicle operators and are required to follow and obey traffic laws, including stop signs and right-of-way rules.

 Using a bicycle as a means of transit is less common in the United States than in many parts of the world, even in the most congested cities.
-Because of this, American motorists are not as accustomed to sharing the road as they may be in your home country.
+Because of this, American motorists are not as accustomed to sharing the road the road as motorists in your home country may be.
+Here are some important safety tips:

 - Wear brightly colored clothing